kaveri-chetia/Project_3/README.md

 ## :question:`Business Questions
 The business questions will help us uncover insights that address the problem statement and provide analysis based on Inside Airbnb’s available datasets.

-1.How many listings in each city? - value count for the city dataframe 2.How are these listings distributed within the city? - value count/neighborhood 3.How the distribution of room types differs significantly between neighbourhoods.
+1.How many listings in each city?
+2.How are these listings distributed within the city?
+3.How the distribution of room types differs significantly between neighbourhoods.
 4.Comparative study of Top 10 popular neighbourhoodsof each city.
 5.What is the price distribution in each city?